moyan-liu/Lorenz-63-84-control/README.md

 ## Contact

-For questions or issues, please open an issue on GitHub or contact [your email].
+For questions or issues, please open an issue on GitHub or contact [moyanliu@asu.edu].

-## Acknowledgments

-This work implements hybrid control strategies for chaotic systems based on data-driven modeling and local stability analysis.